falcosecurity/falco-website/content/en/docs/install-operate/installation.md

     ```bash
     sudo apt install -y dkms make linux-headers-$(uname -r)
-    # If you use the falco-driver-loader to build the BPF probe locally you need also clang toolchain
+    # If you use falcoctl driver loader to build the BPF probe locally you need also clang toolchain
     sudo apt install -y clang llvm
     # You can install also the dialog package if you want it
     sudo apt install -y dialog